-Details of directors' emoluments are set out in the directors' emoluments note on page 75.
-No elements related specifically to their work in the company.
+Details of directors' emoluments are set out in note 5 of the Group financial statements.
+No elements related specifically to their work in the Company.

 Disclosure notes relating to share capital, auditors' remuneration and financial instruments are included within the financial statements of the Group.